 Often business development managers, take on this role, but they lack the other two skills and as such come across very “salesy” for the use of a better word.

 What does this all have to do with Add-ons?

 A cloud champion that is trained to understand clients and look for real solutions that can truly help them is the greatest asset of the modern accounting firm.
 It is the above unique skill set that will propel your organisation into the forefront and open up a myriad of opportunities.

 The opportunities not only allow you to understand your clients needs more but be able to assist them with the proper solutions, that further leads to better advise and makes your firm indispensable as a trusted advisor.

 When we think of holistic healing it is complete healing for the body, not just bandage/symptom based solutions.

-A firm that has insights not just into the statutory needs.
-But that completely understands the relationship between an e-commerce solution, a traditional retail store, multiple warehouse, debtor management and payroll management to name one of many different scenarios.
+A firm that has insights not just into the statutory needs, but one that completely understands the relationship between an e-commerce solution, a traditional retail store, multiple warehouses, debtor management and payroll management to name one of many different scenarios.